Amy-L-Adams/kakariki/SNPCalling_AA.md

 I filter it using:

 ```
-vcftools --vcf populations.snps.vcf --max-missing 0.8 --thin 100 --recode ## remove stuff found in les than 80% of individuals AND the thin is within 100bp of each other
+vcftools --vcf populations.snps.vcf --max-missing 0.8 --thin 100 --recode ## remove stuff found in less than 80% of individuals AND the thin is within 100bp of each other
 ```

 After filtering, kept 89 out of 89 Individuals